By Rahul Deo, CNLU Patna

 “Freedom of Press is not absolute, unlimited and unfettered at all times and in all circumstances as it would lead to disorder and anarchy.” [xiv] We are the part of the democratic country and where the citizen is all in all and there must be check and balances on the government and the media plays that role regarding the check and balances on the government.
 Abraham Lincon gave the definition of democracy in the words, “Democracy is the people, for the people and by the people.”

 Media is regarded as one of the pillars of democracy.
-Media has wide roles in the society.
-Media plays a vital role in moulding the opinion of the society and it is capable of changing the whole viewpoint through which people perceive various events.
+Media has a wide role in society.
+Media plays a vital role in molding opinion of the society and it is capable of changing the whole viewpoint through which people perceive various events.
 The media can be commended for starting a trend where the media plays an active role in bringing the accused to hook.

 WHETHER FREEDOM PROVIDED TO THE MEDIA IS GENUINE OR NOT?

 The prime purpose of the free press guarantee is regarded as creating a fourth institution outside the government as an additional check on the three official branches- executive, legislative and the judiciary.[xv]
 It is the primary function of the press to provide comprehensive and objective information on all aspects of the country’s social, economic and political life.
 The press serves as a powerful antidote to any abuse of power by government officials and as a means for keeping the elected officials responsible to the people whom they were elected to serve.